NVIDIA/NeMo/docs/source/core/core.rst

         # choose how many total checkpoints to save
         checkpoint_callback_params.save_top_k=5

-We can auto-resume training as well by configuring the exp_manager.
+We can auto-resume training as well by configuring the ``exp_manager``.
 Being able to auto-resume is important when doing long training runs that are premptible or may be shut down before the training procedure has completed.
-To auto-resume training set the following via YAML or CLI:
+To auto-resume training, set the following via YAML or CLI:

 .. code-block:: yaml